NVIDIA-Genomics-Research/GenomeWorks/README.md

 make install
 ```

-### Debian package generation
+### Package generation
-Debian generation packages the libraries, headers and binaries built by the `make` command above
+Package generation puts the libraries, headers and binaries built by the `make` command above
-into a `.deb` for portability and easy installation.
+into a `.deb`/`.rpm` for portability and easy installation.
 The package generation itself doesn't
 guarantee any cross-platform compatibility.

 It is recommended that a separate build and packaging be performed for each distribution and
 CUDA version that needs to be supported.

+The type of package (deb vs rpm) is determined automatically based on the platform the code
+is being run on.
 To generate a package for the SDK -

 ```bash
 make package